Seat Choice

 On the Airplane

 I get bored on airplanes so I like to bring things that help pass the time.
 I download educational videos, movies, and music to my tablet.
-There are several videos available on learning photography or post processing.
+There are several videos available on learning photography or post-processing.
 It is also a great time to review your images.